xoeye/typecats/README.md

    ```

    Additionally, `struc` and `unstruc` first-class functions are
-   provided if you strongly prefer a functional approach.
-They reverse
+   provided if you strongly prefer a functional approach. `struc`
-   the order of the `cattrs` implementations to make them suitable for
+   reverses the order of the `cattrs` function signature to make it
-   the common case of partial application:
+   suitable for the common case of partial application:

    ```
-   TestCat_struc = functools.partial(TestCat)
+   TestCat_struc = functools.partial(struc, TestCat)
    TestCat_struc(dict(name='Tom', age=2))
    ```